5 habits to write good tutorials

 Favor common words over literary terms.
 Always remember we write for both native and non-native speakers.

-Use consistent formatting rules: Italics when referring to labels in the user interface, inline code
+Use consistent formatting rules: Italics when referring to labels in the user interface,

 for any reference to a symbol, expression, or value, and bold to emphasize an important concept, keyword, or takeaway.